phoenix1ee/CUtrack/README.md

 4. Test of Kalman filter

-5. Testing of main, for tracker initialization only.
+5. Test of ONNX runtime with YOLO model

 ## How to download and run: